HatimB1/HatimB1.github.io/README.md

 ## Overview
-I am an ambitious science student with interests in Electrical Engineering, Electrodynamics, Wave-Matter Interaction, and Modern Physics.
+I am a student with interests in Electrical Engineering, Electrodynamics, Wave-Matter Interaction, and Modern Physics.
 Check out the full overview on the [website](#).

 ## Key Sections
 - **Resume**: Download my CV [here](Hatim_CV.pdf).
 Includes education, experience, awards, and skills.